Get involved and join the global effort for the International Coastal Cleanup 2022

 5) Dispose of the rubbish you collected in the appropriate place

-6) When you have finished collate the data from all the data sheets you used on to one fresh sheet and send it to VESS via email firstname.lastname@example.org or post to our facebook page https://www.facebook.com/vanuatuconservation.
+6) If you are using our paper data sheets, when you have finished add up the tally from all the data sheets you used on to one fresh new data sheet and send it to VESS via email email@example.com or post to our facebook page https://www.facebook.com/vanuatuconservation.
 Don’t forget to fill in all the details about how many people were in your group, how long your cleanup was and where your cleanup are was.
-(If you are using the Clean Swell app you can miss out this last step as the information will have already been uploaded to the global database.)
+If you are using the Clean Swell app your tallies will have already been uploaded to the global database, TIDES.

 Find out more about the at the Ocean Conservancy’s Trash Free Seas website